weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 categories: ITD214
 ---
 ## Project Background
-Provide an overview of your team's project business goals and objectives and state the objective that you are working on.

-Research Questions
+Our project aims to develop a data-driven approach to understanding and predicting mental health risks associated with social media usage.
+The primary business objective is to create actionable insights for healthcare providers, policymakers, and individuals to make informed decisions about digital wellbeing.
+This analysis supports the growing need for evidence-based interventions in the digital mental health landscape, where traditional assessment methods may miss critical risk factors related to online behavior

+**Primary Objective** Develop machine learning models that can reliably identify individuals at risk for mental health issues based on their social media usage patterns, enabling early intervention and targeted support services.

+**Research Questions**
 This study addresses two critical research questions in digital mental health:

-Do individuals who spend more time on social media platforms show higher mental health risk levels?
+1) Do individuals who spend more time on social media platforms show higher mental health risk levels?
-Can we predict mental health risk based on digital usage patterns and demographic characteristics?
+2) Can we predict mental health risk based on digital usage patterns and demographic characteristics?

-Dataset
+**Dataset**

-Source: Social Media and Mental Health (SMMH) dataset Sample Size: 481 participants
+- Source: Social Media and Mental Health (SMMH) dataset
+- Sample Size: 481 participants
-Features: 21 variables including demographics, social media usage patterns, and psychological indicators
+- Features: 21 variables including demographics, social media usage patterns, and psychological indicators
-Target: Mental health risk level (Low, Medium, High) derived from 12 Likert-scale psychological assessment questions
+- Target: Mental health risk level (Low, Medium, High) derived from 12 Likert-scale psychological assessment questions

 ## Work Accomplished
 Document your work done to accomplish the outcome